nomic-ai/gpt4all/README.md

 ## Medium Term
  - <span style="color:red">(NOT STARTED)</span> Integrate GPT4All with [Atlas](https://atlas.nomic.ai) to allow for document retrieval.
-   - BLOCKED by GPT4All based on GPTJ
+   - BLOCKED by GPT4All based on GPT-J
  - <span style="color:red">(Done)</span> Integrate GPT4All with Langchain.
  - <span style="color:green">(IN PROGRESS)</span> Build easy custom training scripts to allow users to fine tune models.